SelfCareMap

 🌟 Final Verdict

-There’s no universal “better”—only better for you.
+There is no universal better, only better for you.

 If you prioritize natural aesthetics, comfort, and low maintenance, go gel.
+If you prioritize strength, length, and longevity, go acrylic.

 P.S.
 Got a favorite?
-Share your gel vs. acrylic story in the comments below—we love hearing what works for you!
+Share your gel vs. acrylic story in the comments below, we love hearing what works for you!